explicitcontextualunderstanding/kalico/Comprehensive-Configuration-Macro.md

 ### 5. Flow Rate
 Flow is adjusted in your slicer’s extrusion multiplier (e.g., Orca Slicer profile).
+On May 16, 2025 the flow rate was estimated to be between 1.15 and 1.20 for PLA.
+Subsequent hollow cube calibrations show it at 0.92.

 ### 6. Z-Offset (CR Touch)
 ```ini